Bachata (dance): Western "traditional"

-At some point in the late 1990s, dancers and dance-schools in the Western world began using a side to side pattern instead of the box-steps.
+At some point in the late 1990s, dancers and dance schools in the Western world began using a side-to-side pattern instead of the box steps.
 The basic steps of this pattern move side to side, changing direction after every tap.
-Characteristics of this "early" dance school dance is the close connection between partners, soft hip movements, tap with a small "pop" of the hip on the 4th step (1, 2, 3, tap/hip) and does not include many turns/figures.
+Characteristics of this "early" dance school dance are the close connection between partners, soft hip movements, tap with a small "pop" of the hip on the 4th step (1, 2, 3, tap/hip), and not including many turns/figures.
 Most of the styling in this dance is from ballroom dance and show moves like dips are commonly used.
 This was the first novel dance to bachata music that was popularized by dance schools outside the Dominican Republic.

 Bachatango

 Another dance was developed shortly after the western "traditional" and was called Bachatango.
 This is a fusion dance from Turin, Italy, consisting of short sequences taken from western "traditional" steps combined with different Tango steps and danced like tango.
 The "pop" count is used to add elaborated sensuality and varied Latin ballroom dance styles and also includes the characteristic kicks from tango.
 The turns are like in the "western traditional" dance.
 Although in the past this dance was danced exclusively to bachata music, it has recently been danced to tango music as well.
 Even though bachatango is unheard of in the Dominican Republic, bachata's country of origin, the dance enjoyed a period of popularity among foreign dance instructors outside the Caribbean.
 Still, nowadays the dance is not often seen on the social dance floors.